nanoscopic/tripe/README.md

 # Tripe
 An attempt to organize the varieties of tripe that are commonly present within social media.

+## Term Nitpick

+1. Software Engineers aren't Engineers

+There is no point to this idea or any discussion surrounding it.

 ## Taglines

 This is tripe appended to the bottom of a post that has nothing to do with the post.
 It is usually an advertisement for something the poster is involved in, such as a newsletter they offer, or some service they want you to sign up for.
 While it can be reasonable to make a post about those things by itself, when dumped into an unrelated post it is just spam.